wangsyTHU/wangsyTHU.github.io/_pages/about.md

 I received the Tsinghua University Jiang Nanxiang Principal Scholarship in 2023, a prestigious honor granted to only 20 graduate students in Tsinghua Univeristy annually.

 ## Education
-* 2019-2024(Exp.), PhD in Electrical Engineering, Department of Electrical Engineering, Tsinghua University
+* 2019-2024(Exp.), PhD in Electrical Engineering, Tsinghua University
-* 2015-2019, BSc in Electrical Engineering, Department of Electrical Engineering, Tsinghua University
+* 2015-2019, BSc in Electrical Engineering and Automation, Tsinghua University

 ## Research Experience
 * Flexibility aggregation and evaluation of diverse energy resources